-The employer should provide the option of a mutually agreeable reassignment of work tasks, without loss of pay or promotional opportunity, so that further occupational radiation exposure is unlikely.
-Site-specific policy for workers receiving medical exposures may be added.
+1. The employer should provide the option of a mutually agreeable reassignment of work tasks, without loss of pay or promotional opportunity, so that further occupational radiation exposure is unlikely.
+(Obj.
+4 Describe the requirements in order for a female worker to be considered a declared pregnant worker.)